United States Protocol

 High schools often use 'Weighted GPAs' (out of 5.0) for AP/IB courses to reward difficulty.
 However, most universities recalculate this to a standard unweighted 4.0 scale for fairness.

-Verified Grading Scale for United States
+Verified United States GPA Simulator

 A